-Loma Linda University School of Dentistry's Faculty Dental Practices are specially equipped to care for your children with attention and sensitivity to their individual needs.
+Loma Linda University School of Dentistry's Faculty Dental Practice are specially equipped to care for your children with attention and sensitivity to their individual needs.
 Our specialty trained pediatric dentists are experts in caring for children from infancy to adolescence.
 Some of our pediatric dentists have gone through additional training to serve special needs children with autism, mental retardation and cerebral palsy.
 Our board certified pediatric dentists also provide advanced specialty training in pediatric dentistry to other dentists.

 LLU faculty pediatric dentists offer a full range of services to young patients in one convenient location.
 Common treatments and assessments include:

 Why a pediatric dentist?

 An essential component of pediatric dentistry is child psychology.
 Pediatric dentists are trained to create a friendly, fun, social atmosphere for young patients, while avoiding the use of frightening words like “drill,” “needle” and “injection.”
 Our providers know dental phobia can begin at a very young age and continue into adulthood.
 Our pediatric dentists and support team will help your child develop a comfortable, lasting relationship with their dentist and oral health care in general.

 Children’s dentistry focuses on disease prevention at an early age for all children from infancy through adolescence.
 Making regularly scheduled trips to the dentist helps promote good oral health, while building trust and confidence between your child and their dentist.
 Visiting the dentist every six months helps ensures that your child stays “cavity-free” while allowing your dentist to catch any problems before they become more serious.